-I hereby certify that as the Exhibitor of this project, I have personally kept records on this project and have personally completed this record book.
-Exhibitor's Signature Date This Exhibitor is an active member of the This Exhibitor is a member in good standing and 4-H Club.
+ect, I have personally kept records on this project and mpleted this record book.
+Exhibitor's Signature Date This Exhibitor is an active member of the 4-H Club.
+This Exhibitor is a member in good standing ar d has met the requirements needed for this project.
 4-H Leader/Advisor Signature Date